 The District has elected to fund its New Jersey Unemployment Compensation Insurance under the "Benefit Reimbursement Method."
 Under this plan, the District is required to reimburse the New Jersey Unemployment Trust Fund for benefits paid to its former employees and charged to its account with the State.
 The District is billed quarterly for amounts due to the State.
-The following is a

-Notes to Financial Statements (continued) For the year ended December 31, 2013 summary of District contributions, employee contributions, reimbursements to the State for benefits paid and the ending balance of the District's expendable trust fund for the current and prior two years:
+The following is a summary of District contributions, employee contributions, reimbursements to the State for benefits paid and the ending balance of the District's expendable trust fund for the current and prior two years: